 For civilians, after you have gotten started working at these horse care/ranch/business chores, if you want to start handling and grooming the horses, you will have the opportunity to take some lessons from our more experienced volunteers [mentors].
 We all need to be on the same page for these horses who have been through so much and appreciate consistency.
 Once we are confident in your safe ability to catch, halter, lead and groom the horses, we encourage you to become a Barn Buddy.
 This means you commit to giving one particular horse some extra attention every week with grooming, bathing in the summer, etc. Of course, all the horses appreciate a good grooming, so you will never be limited to just your buddy.
 You may also want to join our morning and/or evening feed teams.
 We feed all the horses their supplement every morning, all together, and just a few [our harder keepers] in the evening.
 And you can help us take care of daily first aid care, farrier care, and basically learn horses soup to nuts.

-Kids may be allowed to come with their parents to work on a land or building project with a group, but not with our individual regular volunteers.
-Your kiddos may come join you here for the special events we have fairly regularly, but you are 100% responsible for their safety and supervision.
+Kids are allowed to come with their parents to work on a land or building project with a group [boy and girl scouts, churches, FFA, NCR, NCL, etc.], but not with our individual regular volunteers.
+Your kiddos may come join you here for the special events we have fairly regularly if you regularly volunteer, but you are 100% responsible for their safety and supervision.